gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 was a 12 week pair assignment implementing a user-level OS personality for the [seL4 microkernel](https://sel4.systems/).
 I recently got the urge to boot up our little OS.
-I saved the contents of my university computer system home directory before I graduated so I still had a copy of the code, and fortunately I didn't `make clean` the last time I worked on it so the bootable (at least in theory!) disk image is still in the project directory.
+I saved the contents of my university computer system home directory before I graduated so I still have a copy of the code, and fortunately I didn't `make clean` the last time I worked on it so the bootable (at least in theory!) disk image is still in the project directory.